 What is a data fabric?

 A data fabric is an integrated architecture that uses data to offer endpoints across a hybrid multi-cloud environment a consistent capability.
-This integrated architecture increases visibility, access, and control by establishing consistent methods for data management.
+This integrated architecture increases visibility, access, and control by establishing consistent methods for data management strategy.
 Most importantly, it creates consistency throughout your environment, allowing data to be used and shared anywhere.

 This integrated architecture is the primary tool for many firms to transform raw data into actionable business intelligence.
 It makes analysis more accessible, particularly for AI and machine learning usage.
 Given that it can cut data management efforts by as much as 70%, Gartner selected it as its top strategic technology trend for 2022.